Skip to main content

 Rathbone’s claims system provides special tracking of government entity claims to be able to track notice deadlines as well as the subsequent applicable statute of limitations.
 We are also adept at navigating the federal government’s requirements for wet ink signatures.

-Successfully bringing a subrogation claim against the government, like anything when the government is involved, is a difficult task filled with hidden risks and potential problems.
-Rathbone attorneys know those risks and recognize those problems and are well equipped to assist clients in the prosecution of such claims.
+Successfully bringing a subrogation claim against the government, like anything when the government is involved, is a difficult task filled with hidden risks and myriad potential pitfalls.
+Rathbone’s subrogation attorneys know those risks and recognize those problems and are well equipped to assist clients in the prosecution of such claims.

 Contact Rathbone Group